LeonvanKouwen/elvis/README.md

     pip install -e elvis

 At present it is required do use a developers install of panel.
-Follow the instructions [here](https://panel.holoviz.org/developer_guide/index.html) and checkout in the branch static_serve.
-Use the panel_dev conda environment.
+Follow the instructions [here](https://panel.holoviz.org/developer_guide/index.html).
 Note that this is only required temporarily, as serving static assets will be included in the standard panel distribution at some point.
 The panel version in which elvis is tested is:

 * panel 0.10.0a2.post9+g643033f dev_0

-The following work-around could be useful to test this package without the developers install.
-Create a main.py (or move one of the examples) in the root folder of the repository.
-Replace the default way of serving from the code

-    gpanel.serve()

-With

-    gpanel.servable()

-Now from the command line one directory level higher run:

-    panel serve elvis

-In this case it is not needed to pip install elvis.
-WARNING: With some versions of bokeh + panel there seems to be some problem with serving the .js assets, so this solution might not work.

 ### Examples
 To get started with some examples look at the examples folder.